johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-24-migrating-azure-functions-node-js-v4-typescript/index.md

 +    };
 ```

-This is rather a nice change, as we no longer need to remember to subsequently `return` after setting the `context.res` property.
-We just return the value we want to return from our function.
+I rather like this change.
+My reasoning is that, in the event that there is subsequent code that would otherwise run after `context.res` was set, we no longer need to remember to subsequently `return` to prevent that running.
+(And yes, I have made that mistake on multiple occasions.)
+All we need do is return the value we want to return from our function.

 ### `body` vs `jsonBody`